 You’ve hired superior talent and have onboarded them successfully.
 They’ve integrated with their team and are surpassing all their goals.
 Now, how do you retain them?

 There’s no shortage of research showing the ineffectiveness of traditional annual performance reviews.
 If you want to retain your talent, encourage managers to have regularly scheduled check-ins or one-on-one conversations with their employees.
 This is the perfect opportunity to provide recognition and feedback—both of which have been shown to increase engagement and decrease turnover.An excellent #onboarding experience will set the tone for your #NewHire’s experience at your company.
 Here’s what you need to know from before day one and on:

 Software Makes It Easier

-Managing new-hire documents and deadlines for multiple departments can be a nightmare—even for the most-organized HR pros.
-Digitizing your onboarding process and documents not only provides a better experience for your new hires, but it also allows HR to spend time on more meaningful tasks like performance management and employee engagement.
+Managing new-hire documents and deadlines for multiple departments can be a nightmare — even for the most-organized HR pros.
+Digitizing your employee onboarding process and documents not only provides a better experience for your new hires but also allows HR to spend time on more meaningful tasks like performance management and employee engagement.